back to table of contents next page

 I.1.
 NEOWISE Overview

-The Near-Earth Object Wide-field Infrared Survey Explorer Reactivation Mission (NEOWISE; Mainzer et al. 2014, ApJ, 792, 30) is a NASA Planetary Science Division space-based survey to detect, track and characterize asteroids and comets, and to learn more about the population of near-Earth objects that could pose an impact hazard to the Earth.
-NEOWISE systematically images the sky at 3.4 and 4.6 μm, obtaining multiple independent observations on each location that enable detection of previously known and new solar system small bodies by virtue of their motion.
-Because it is an infrared survey, NEOWISE detects asteroid thermal emission and is equally sensitive to high and low albedo objects.
-Over the course of its mission, NEOWISE's thermal infrared flux measurements will enable diameters and albedos to be radiometrically determined for thousands of main belt and near-Earth asteroids (e.g., Nugent et al. 2015 ApJ, 814, 117, Nugent et al. 2016, AJ, 152, 63, Masiero et al. 2017, AJ, 154, 168, Masiero et al. 2018, AJ, 156, 60, and Masiero et al. 2020, PSJ, 1, 5).
+The Near-Earth Object Wide-field Infrared Survey Explorer Reactivation Mission (NEOWISE; Mainzer et al. 2014, ApJ, 792, 30) was a NASA Planetary Science Division space-based survey to detect, track and characterize asteroids and comets, and to learn more about the population of near-Earth objects that could pose an impact hazard to the Earth.
+NEOWISE systematically imaged the sky at 3.4 and 4.6 μm, obtaining multiple independent observations on each location that enabled detection of previously known and new solar system small bodies by virtue of their motion.
+Because it was an infrared survey, NEOWISE detected asteroid thermal emission and was equally sensitive to high and low albedo objects.
+Over the course of its mission, NEOWISE's thermal infrared flux measurements enabled diameters and albedos to be radiometrically determined for thousands of main belt and near-Earth asteroids (e.g., Nugent et al. 2015 ApJ, 814, 117, Nugent et al. 2016, AJ, 152, 63, Masiero et al. 2017, AJ, 154, 168, Masiero et al. 2018, AJ, 156, 60, Masiero et al. 2020, PSJ, 1, 5, and McFadden et al. 2024, in preparation).

-Figure 1 - Top-down view of the Solar System showing the position on December 22, 2023 of all asteroids and comets detected by NEOWISE during the first ten years of the Reactivation Mission.
+Figure 2 - Top-down view of the Solar System showing the position on August 9, 2024 UTC of all asteroids and comets detected by NEOWISE during the Reactivation Mission.
 The blue circles and points indicate the orbits and locations of Mercury, Venus and Mars.
 The Earth and its orbit are shown in cyan.
 Filled gray circles are Main Belt asteroids, filled green circles are Near Earth asteroids and the filled yellow squares are comets.
-The white points indicate the objects NEOWISE detected during the last week of the tenth year of surveying.
+The white points indicate the objects NEOWISE detected during the last week of surveying.
 The tick marks on the x and y axes are in increments of 1 AU.
-This animation shows how solar system object detections accumulated over the first ten years of the survey.
-The white points show the new detections from each successive run of the WISE Moving Object Pipeline System, and illustrate how the NEOWISE scan longitudes progress around the sky.
+This animation shows how solar system object detections accumulated over the course of the survey.
+The white points show the new detections from each successive run of the WISE Moving Object Pipeline System, and illustrate how the NEOWISE scan longituded progress around the sky.

 I.1.a.
 NEOWISE Data Releases

 NEOWISE data releases began with the first delivery of moving object tracklet candidates to the MPC on December 26, 2013, approximately two weeks following the start of the Reactivation Mission survey.
-Tracklet deliveries to the MPC continue to be made three times per week since that time.
-The number of NEOWISE confirmed detections continues to increase with each new delivery.
+Tracklet deliveries to the MPC were then made three times per week during the survey, with the final delivery being made on August 2, 2024.

 Annual releases of the Single-exposure images, the database of source detections made on those images, and ancillary information from the previous year's observations began in 2015.
 Each subsequent year's image, extracted source and meta-data are combined into a single archive so that all data may be queried easily at one time.
 A summary of the data products in the annual Single-exposure Data Releases is given in I.3.